Investing

 MARKET/BOOK YIELD

 As a further iteration of yield, we can differentiate between market yield and book yield.
 So far, we have spoken about yields based on where bonds are trading at a particular point in time.
 This is the market yield, and includes market YTC, market YTW and so on.
 We can also look at yields based on where the bonds were actually purchased, or the book yield.
-For tax free municipals bonds, the book yield is the tax free yield for tax reporting purposes.
+For tax-free municipal bonds, the book yield is the tax-free yield for tax-reporting purposes.
 Investors can calculate the book YTM, the book YTC, etc., to discover the book YTW based on the price where the bond was bought.
 By contrast, the market yield reflects that rate of return based on current market prices, and is more volatile.

 The book yield and market yield are both relevant measures.